-Our professional development and training service portfolio helps support our members to train their staff.
-We investigate member requirements and negotiate competitive pricing with third party training organizations.
-BCNET partners with prominent Information Technology companies in the delivery of training.
+Our professional development and training service portfolio helps to support our members to train their staff.
+We investigate member requirements and negotiate competitive pricing with third party organizations.
+BCNET partners with prominent information Technology companies and Training Providers in the delivery of training.